jpearl01/mcsmrt/README.md

    ```

 3. Install [BWA](https://sourceforge.net/projects/bio-bwa/files/)
    Follow the directions to compile the bwa exectuable, then add it to your path.
-The easiest way:
+An easy way:
    ```
    $ ln -s /path/to/bwa ~/bin/
    ```